 The Vauxhall Corsa is not a three-door supermini that feels particularly claustrophobic.
 If there’s one good thing to come out of the advancing size and maturity of superminis, it’s that their interiors have become more pleasant places in which to spend long amounts of time.

 Materials and switchgear all look first rate and, by and large, feel it, too.
 The seats are large, nicely trimmed and have a good, supportive shape.
 Fit and finish of plastics is beyond reproach.
-In terms of overall feel, the Corsa is on a par with a high-spec Clio but lags behind a VW Polo or Ford Fiesta, which still puts it near the top of the class.
+In terms of overall feel, the Corsa is on a par with a high-spec Renault Clio but lags behind a Volkswagen Polo or Ford Fiesta, which still puts it near the top of the class.

 The Corsa also has the ability to out-surprise and out-delight the others, too.
 On higher-spec cars,the dials are translucently backlit, and the dashboard and centre console look great.

 Shame, then, that not all Corsas get translucent-lit window switches or chrome dial surrounds that give those plusher models such an lift.
 Even more disappointingly, not all versions get a reach-adjustable steering wheel (most have rake only) or a height-adjustable driver’s seat.

 But what doesn’t change, depending on spec, is the Corsa’s excellent rear seat accommodation.
 Like its best new rivals, the Corsa can easily sit two adults in the back seat, behind two normal-sized adults in the front.
 And although the rear seat doesn’t slide back and forth like a Toyota Yaris’s, it does split and fold, and there’s a decent 285 litres of boot space with the seats up.